SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 - The most serious harm from generative AI, in our view, is the labor exploitation that is at the core of the way it is built and deployed today.
 - Realistically, however, we think collective action can be more fruitful than individual resistance.

+### Chapter 5 Is Advanced AI an Existential Threat?

 #### What Do the Experts Think?

 - we think AGI is a long-term prospect, and that society already has the tools to address its risks calmly.